 Some of us received a full scholarship.
 Others worked three jobs while attending classes just to cover tuition.
 While our experiences varied greatly, one thing unites almost all of today’s RBS students: financial aid is vital to their experience.
 In fact, our school’s most acute need right now is for scholarships.
 That is why I invite you now to join your fellow alumni and make a gift of $500 to the RBSAA Scholarship Fund.

 The cost of tuition rises each year, and cuts in federal and state aid programs make it harder for students to bridge the gap.
 This scholarship fund creates attractive aid packages and provides students with the means they need to pursue their education.
 With the financial burden easier to bear, these scholars can spend more time enriching their experience by participating in case competitions or collaborating with faculty on research projects in fields like pharmaceutical management, small business development, ethical leadership and more.

 Gifts to the RBSAA Scholarship Fund also allow RBS to compete with its peer institutions and recruit the brightest candidates to its growing undergraduate program and MBA program.
 In short, the greater the work produced by our school and its students, the higher our school’s rankings in publications like US News & World Report, The Wall Street Journal, and The Princeton Review.
 As our school’s reputation grows, the value of our degrees grows with it.
 Our family of scholarships, originated by and funded through the RBSAA are managed by Rutgers Business School and the Rutgers University Foundation.
-These scholarships awarded a total of $18,000 directly to RBS students in the 2012 academic year.
+These scholarships awarded a total of $18,000 directly to RBS students in the each year.
 We want to be able to increase that amount each year and are asking your help to do so.